Sapo-Dorado/FortaKnight/README.md

 ## Description

-This agent detects transactions from blacklisted addresses
+This agent detects activity typically associated rug pulls

 ## Supported Chains

 - Ethereum
-- Any chain with addresses
+- Polygon

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - FORTAKNIGHT-1
-  - Fired when a transaction is from a blacklisted address
+  - Fired when one of our detectors detects activity typically associated rug pulls
+  - description explains the type of potential rug pull functionality detected
-  - Severity is always set to "high"
+  - Severity is always set to "low"
   - Type is always set to "info"
-  - from is the address that sent the transaction
+  - addresses includes the address of the contract and the deployer

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0xbfc0b941e0110b323a461208209f583656120dd754287c71603f2bf4d589fce7
+- 0x53d1c582bee01963953e458b4b74303a246cc9ede65647607ea1e007bcb9cb83